utopia-php/docs/src/data/concepts/http/lifecycle.md

-The Utopia HTTP request lifecycle is a well-defined process that handles every incoming request through multiple stages.
+1xThe Utopia HTTP request lifecycle is a well-defined process that handles every incoming request through multiple stages.
 Understanding this flow is crucial for implementing features like logging, authentication, error handling, and performance monitoring.

 The lifecycle consists of: server initialization, request parsing, route matching, parameter validation, hook execution, action execution, and response generation.
 Each stage provides opportunities for customization and monitoring.